sparden/Monty-Hall-Game/README.md

 In Case II, we see winning a Car or Goat depends solely on what we chose at the first attempt. <br />
 If you chose a Goat at the first attempt, You will get the Car. <br />
-If you chose a Car at the first attemp, you will get the Goat. <br />
+If you chose a Car at the first attempt, you will get the Goat. <br />

 Hence, <br />
 The probability of winning the Car after swapping = probability of chosing a Goat at the first attempt = 2/3 <br />